 Using Facebook Ads To Expedite Your Top of Funnel Growth

-Start your top of funnel real estate Facebook ads out as regular posts that you can share with your audience on both your business and personal pages to get organic engagement.
+Start your top of funnel real estate Facebook ads out as regular posts that you can share with your audience on both your business and personal pages to get organic engagement and brand awareness.

-Organic engagement is important because aside from being free, it’ll also create social proof for when you start running that same post as an ad.
+Organic engagement is important because aside from being free, it’ll also create social proof for when you start running that same post as a real estate ad.
 When you’re engaging in real estate Facebook marketing, social proof can mean the difference between someone deciding to engage with you or not.

 Find Your Audience

-You want to have a broad audience at the top of the funnel, ideally anywhere between 10,000 to 50,000.
+You want to have a broad audience at the top of the real estate funnel, ideally anywhere between 10,000 to 50,000.
 Anything more means your audience is over generalized.

 An essential part of real estate Facebook marketing is testing different ads and audiences to see what is most effective.
 The best way to do this is by A/B testing.